 The Credit/No-Credit grading option applies only to undergraduate credit.

-Pre-MAE students should be advised that courses used to meet state certification requirements cannot be taken credit/no credit.
+Pre-MAE students should be advised that courses used to meet state certification requirements cannot be taken credit/no credit. m.

-m.
 Examinations

 All approved candidates shall successfully complete a comprehensive examination, thesis examination, research project, or case study.
 The comprehensive examination may be written and/or oral.
 The type of examination is determined by division policy.
 The comprehensive examination is usually taken during the last semester of study.
 Permission to sit for the exam is granted by the division.
+Students must have attained a 3.0 graduate GPA before taking the exam.
 The results of each examination will be reported in writing to the Dean of Graduate Studies, and to the examinee, on or before the designated deadline (one week before the degree is to be conferred).